worldamazing/plan/docs/overview.md

 This plan isn’t about charity, taxation, or sacrifice.

-It’s about building a system that works for all of us, from those with the least, to everyday working families, to those living in excessive abundance.
+It’s about building a system that works for all of us, from those with the least, to everyday working families, to those living in extreme abundance.

 ## The One-Time Contribution: $25,000 for a Lifetime of Freedom